Synthxyl704/Synthxyl704/README.md

-Programming is how I get stuff done well. <br>
+Making stuff work is not enough, I must understand how it all works. <br>
 Decent experience in [C++](https://github.com/Synthxyl704/IteraXive) and [Python](https://github.com/Synthxyl704/xTCP). <br>
-17y/o technology enthusiast in Maharashtra, India. <br>
+17y @ Pune, India. <br>